2020 has been a tough year. The pandemic is leading to a housing crisis as people can’t pay their rent. The US fatality count is now up to 137,000.

 It’s a Change of Scenery

-You need to be careful about getting out on the road this summer.
-The temperature is up, and you can’t leave your kids alone in the car, even for just a few minutes.
+You need to be careful about getting out on the road this summer, especially if the area you are travelling to is prone to summer storms.
+That said, if you are travelling by a Honda Ridgeline, then perhaps purchasing a retractable tonneau cover (from this link) for your tonneau could be a good way of saving your luggage from the storm.
+After all, you would not want all your belongings to be destroyed by the wrath of nature.
+Besides this, remember that if the temperature is up, you should not leave your kids alone in the car, even for just a few minutes.
 Between 1998 and 2018, pediatric vehicular heatstroke killed over 800 kids, so you need to exercise caution.

 Setting aside that grim statistic, the summer can be a great time to travel across the country.
 Your kids get the chance to: